The key to effective dog nail trimming is a good technique and use of the best dog nail clippers that are right for your dog's size and nails.

 How to Use These Best Dog Nail Clippers?

-When you first set out to groom your dog and cut his nails, it's important to use the right dog nail clipper and then follow the techniques, tips and tricks that professional dog groomers and veterinarians use in their grooming practice.
+When you first set out to groom your dog and cut his nails, it's essential to use the right dog nail clipper and follow the techniques and tricks that professional dog groomers and veterinarians use in their grooming practice.

-First, here are three things you need to do to continue successfully trim your pet's nails:
+Here are three things you need to do to trim your pet's nails successfully: